meltano/meltano/docs/src/docs/getting-started.md

 ![Modal Information about tap-carbon-intensity being installed, doesn't require configuration and will progress to the next step when the installation is done](/images/getting-started-guide/gsg-02.png)

 The `tap-carbon-intensity` Extractor does not require any configuration (like a username or password).
-Once the installation is complete, you will progress to the next step: "Entity Selection."
+Once the installation is complete, you will progress to the next step: "Entity Selection".

 ## Select entities